 - I use a Gala apple for this recipe, but any firm, sweet apple will work.
 Be sure that your apples are diced very small, see the image above for reference.

-- Have a look at the batter in this similar recipe to get an idea.
+- Have a look at the batter in this similar recipe to get an idea of what the consistency should be or watch the video in this post.
 If you use the flour recommended in this recipe and follow the recipe exactly as it is written, your recipe will work perfectly.